 Randy's Dandies were helped out in a losing cause by a 17.100 point effort from Larry Fitzgerald, who beat the New England Patriots defense for 101 receiving yards and 1 receiving TD.
 They also got help from a 13.967 point effort from Sammy Morris, who got by the Arizona Cardinals defense for 88 rushing yards in addition to 45 receiving yards.

-"The final score is the only statistic that matters," Randy's Dandies coach Randy Russell said.
+"They own us," Randy's Dandies coach Randy Russell said.

 This brings the record for Whitecaps to 6-7, and drops Randy's Dandies to a record of 9-4.